What is Asbestosis?

 Asbestosis Symptoms, Diagnosis, and Treatment

 Asbestosis is a lung disease directly related to asbestos exposure.
-It’s confined to the lungs whereas other asbestos diseases affect multiple organs like the heart, kidneys, intestinal tract, ovaries, and testicles.
+It’s confined to the lungs whereas other asbestos diseases affect multiple organs like the heart, intestinal tract, ovaries, and testicles.

 Asbestosis remains benign in the lungs, but it’s a devastating disease.
 The worst thing about asbestosis is the pain and discomfort of the symptoms present.